 His teaching revolves around the effects of both healthy and diseased/damaged brains on behavior.
 His research interests, broadly defined, focus on the relationship(s) between brain chemistry and behavior with particular emphasis on mental illness.
 Specifically, he is interested in the interactions between neurotransmitter systems, the effects of drugs on the brain and the relationship between brain chemistry and mental illness.
 His current research project focuses on developing mouse models of autism and the interaction between tyrosine availability in the brain and regional dopamine release.

-Hewlet maintains ongoing research collaborations with the Laboratory of Behavioral Neuroscience at the National Institute of Mental in Bethesda, MD and the Department of Psychiatry at the Veterans Affairs Medical Hospital in Brecksville, OH.
-He is a member of the Society for Neuroscience, the International Behavioral and Neural Genetics Society, The Midwestern Psychological Association and the Faculty for Undergraduate Neuroscience.
+Hewlet maintains ongoing research collaborations with the Laboratory of Behavioral Neuroscience at the National Institute of Mental in Bethesda, Maryland, and the Department of Psychiatry at the Veterans Affairs Medical Hospital in Brecksville, Ohio.
+He is a member of the Society for Neuroscience, the International Behavioral and Neural Genetics Society, the Midwestern Psychological Association and the Faculty for Undergraduate Neuroscience.

 Areas of Expertise